danui/md-notes/README.md

   2. Provide as regular expression: '`\ +$`' (i.e. slash space plus dollar)
   3. Provide as replacement an empty string

+There are of course many other tricks to auto-indent code within text files but I think it best that I leave that up to you and your preferred text editor.

 Acknowledgements
 ----------------